 - Embedded colonies are much smaller than those which happen to be on the surface.
 Thus, one must be careful to count these so that none are overlooked.

-- Reduced growth rate of obligate aerobes in the depth of the agar.
+- The reduced growth rate of obligate aerobes in the depth of the agar.

 References and further readings